 Off-Season Golf Fitness Drill For Better Ball Striking

 If you observe the professionals on the PGA Tour you will notice a ton of different swing styles.
 The golf swing is extremely intricate and so is the human body.
 It is possible that what works for one golfer may not be appropriate for the next golfer merely because of the way their body is shaped or moves.
 However, the best golfers around all have very similar sequencing and energy transfer in their swing, regardless of style.
 This sequencing of the golf swing is called the kinematic sequence.
+If you want to go deeper on this concept, understanding kinematic sequence for better impact is a great place to start.

 Most great ball strikers share the same kinematic sequence.
 They generate energy and speed from their lower body and transfer that energy “up the chain” all the way through to the club head.
 The proper and most efficient sequence to generate energy into your downswing is initiation from the hips or lower body, followed by the torso, then the arms, and finally the club head.
 It is so common for amateur golfers to begin the initiation of energy with the upper body.
 More often than not, this leads to very inconsistent ball striking.
+Understanding why ground force and core stability power your swing helps clarify why this lower-body-first sequence is so critical to consistent, powerful ball striking.

 Try out the impact position hip swivel drill.
 This requires minimal space and minimal equipment which makes it an ideal golf drill to improve your kinematic sequence during the winter.
 Take advantage of the off-season and start strong in the spring!